fleming12/hullrad.github.io/README.md

 If you publish work that uses HullRad please cite the following reference: Fleming, P.J. and Fleming, K. G., HullRad: Fast Calculations of Folded and Disordered Protein and Nucleic Acid Hydrodynamic Properties.
 Biophysical Journal, Volume 114, Issue 4, p856–869, 27 February 2018.

-Download fleming_bj_2018.pdf for a PDF copy of the paper.
+Download fleming_bj_2018.pdf for a PDF copy of the paper describing the HullRad algorithm.